 Convert EST to CET

-See the 6-hour time difference from Eastern Standard Time to Central European Time and plan calls with a live conversion table.
+Compare Eastern Standard Time and Central European Time with a live conversion table, meeting planner, and automatic DST adjustment.

 How EST to CET Works

-Convert Eastern Standard Time (UTC-5) to Central European Time (UTC+1) with the current 6-hour difference shown clearly.
-The converter updates automatically when daylight saving rules affect either region.
+Convert Eastern Standard Time to Central European Time using the standard 6-hour difference from UTC-5 to UTC+1.
+Results update automatically when daylight saving rules affect either region.

-Use the visual grid to compare EST and CET hour by hour across the day.
-Check overlapping work hours, scan the table quickly, and export selected times to ICS or Google Calendar.
+Use the visual grid to compare EST and CET across each hour of the day.
+Check overlapping business hours, scan time differences quickly, and export times to ICS or Google Calendar.

 Schedule Meetings Across Zones